• Skip to primary navigation

 • PSCR is the power SCR is using.

-But always check with actual parts and datasheet to be sure.
+Also, use these formulas to design good circuit, but always check with actual parts and datasheet to be sure.

-Adjust values based on our component rating.
+Furthermore, adjust values based on our component rating.

 How to Build:

-• Also connect SCR1 gate to same point of load and relay.
+• Also, connect SCR1 gate to same point of load and relay.

 Notes: